andresribeiro/ciara-docs/server-updates.md

 # Server Updates

-To ensure your Operational System stays updated with the latest security patches, Ciara configures `unattended-upgrades` for you.
+To ensure your Operating System stays updated with the latest security patches, Ciara configures `unattended-upgrades` for you.

 ## Server Reboots